-A classic, versatile, and historic Guide's paddle.
+A classic, versatile, and historic guide's paddle.
 From its Native American roots in Maine and New Brunswick, variations of this paddle date back to when birch bark canoes were the newest technology.
 It's the ideal paddle for the efficient North Woods stroke.
 The unique staged grip provides for a shorter paddle in shallow water and a longer paddle for high water in the spring and paddling standing up.
 The blade is around 6-3/4" wide, and 30" long, making it powerful but not overly tiring.

-Each paddle is individually numbered.
+Made to order, each of our North Woods paddles is individually numbered.
 If you only have one paddle this is the one to have.

 Our History